Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Cardiovascular Health

-A presidential advisory from AHA or American Health Association suggests lowering dietary saturated fat intake (up to 10% of total calorie intake) and replacing it with unsaturated fats, to lower the risk of cardiovascular disease.
+It is recommended by the American Heart Association to reduce the intake of dietary saturated fats (up to 5-6% of total calorie intake) and replace them with unsaturated fats to lower the risk of cardiovascular disease (6, 7).

 Miscellaneous